 Creating an online survey will most likely be the most efficient method for surveys and will set you up to analyze the data efficiently.
 But, surveys can yield biased results if your sample size is too low.

 For interviews, you can choose to do individual interviews, group interviews, or focus groups.
-An individual interview will give you a more detailed picture of a specific users wants and needs, but it is limited in its scope.
-Group interviews bring more players into the game and can help paint a broader picture of the needs, but you need to work to keep the entire group engaged and on track.
+An individual interview will give you a more detailed picture of a specific user's wants and needs, but it is limited in its scope.
+Group interviews bring more players into the game and can help paint a broader picture of the needs, but you need to work to keep the entire team engaged and on track.
 Ideally, you would use a combination of these techniques to achieve the most accurate results.

 The idea here is that there is a big difference between what people say they do and what they actually do.

 Observing them in their context shows you step-by-step, exactly what is happening in the workplace.
 You may catch something that they aren’t even recognizing in their own approach.
-Field studies are also a great way to promote empathy for the user and see how the intranet software can actually be flawed instead of the user.
-But before conducting these field studies, your intranet needs analysis team needs to decide on a specific note-taking and rating system.
+Field studies are also a great way to promote empathy for the user and see how the intranet provider can be flawed instead of the user.
+But before conducting these field studies, your intranet analysis team needs to decide on a specific note-taking and rating system.
 How else will you get quantifiable results?

-Aside from the employee opinion results, a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis and a PEST (Political, Economic, Social, and Technological) analysis can help produce objective, unbiased results to guide your intranet strategy.
+Aside from the employee opinion results, a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis and a PEST (Political, Economic, Social, and Technological) analysis can help produce objective, unbiased results to guide your intranet strategy.

 The PEST analysis should come first, as it “examines the macro-level factors that make up the environment that the organization exists within.”
 This assesses the needs of your company based on this large-scale analysis of the environment your company sits in.

 On the other hand, a SWOT analysis helps you narrow down and focus your results compared to the broad-ranged results you’ll see from a PEST analysis.